This is Part 4, and the conclusion, of my blog post series on the first peer-reviewed paper about ASMR.

 What advice would you give to other researchers interested in ASMR?

 Dr. Davis: “Please do!
 This is a huge field, and it needs some smart research to get to the core of how the ASMR experience is created in, and affects, the brain.
 I hope that future research is made accessible to the ASMR community (for example, by publishing in open-access journals like PeerJ).
 We have benefited hugely from non-academic people reading and responding to our work.”

 This interview occurred before it was known how their paper would directly help the ASMR artist SensorAdi (see the blog post titled, “ASMR research publication helps ASMR artist to keep his YouTube channel”).

 I have recently communicated with the authors about the situation with SensorAdi.
 Emma Barratt shared, “It was heartwarming to hear that our work could help.
 Not something I imagined happening, but it definitely gave me a different perspective on the value of research.”

-Click HERE to learn more about Ms. Barratt.
+Click the links below to learn more about this historical paper:

 Scroll down to Print, Share, Reblog, Like, Jump to related posts, or Comment.

 This post brought to you by ASMR University.
 A site with the mission of increasing the awareness, understanding, and research of the Art and Science of Autonomous Sensory Meridian Response.